 John is the Homer J. Livingston Professor of Economics at the University of Chicago.
 He focuses his research on using economic theory and empirical to further economic science.

-Diane Coyle is the Bennett Professor of Public Policy at the University of Cambridge, having previously been Professor of Economics at the University of Manchester and Co-Director of Policy@Manchester.
-She is a member of the Natural Capital Committee, a Fellow of the Office for National Statistics, and researcher at the Economic Statistics Centre of Excellence.
+Diane is the Bennett Professor of Public Policy at the University of Cambridge and former Professor of Economics at the University of Manchester.
+She is a member of the Natural Capital Committee, a Fellow of the Office for National Statistics, and a researcher at the Economic Statistics Centre of Excellence.
 She specialises in the economics of new technologies, markets and competition policy.
-Her books include GDP: A Brief but Affectionate History, The Economics of Enough: How to run the economy as if the future matters, and The Soulful Science (all Princeton University Press).

-Manu conducts data analytics and leads research projects for The Behaviouralist.
+Manu leads research projects and conducts data analytics for The Behaviouralist.
 He specializes in the design, implementation, and analysis of behavioural change interventions in areas ranging from education to public health and labour markets.
 Manu holds a Master of Public Affairs from Brown University.

 Sam is a microeconomist and a recovering journalist.
 In addition to his research work, he is responsible for the editorial tone and content of The Behaviouralist's outputs, and for articles written for third party publications.
-He holds a bachelors degree from the University of York, and is reading for an MPhil in Economics at Balliol College Oxford.
+He holds a bachelors degree from the University of York, and an M.Phil in Economics from the University of Oxford.

 Jay holds an MSc (Distinction) in Organisational and Social Psychology from the London School of Economics.
 She is a key researcher for The Behaviouralist, and assists Prof Robert Hahn and Professor Robert Metcalfe on a daily basis.